arminbiere/cadical/README.md

   - cd src; g++ -O3 -DNDEBUG -o ../build/cadical \*.cpp

-should also work.
-Using the generated 'makefile' compiles seperate object files, which can be cached, and can be parallelized (for instance by setting the environment variables CORES, e.g., using 'CORES=4 make').
+should give you a stand alone binary.
+Using the generated 'makefile' with GNU make compiles seperate object files, which can be cached, and can be parallelized (for instance by setting the environment variables CORES, e.g., using 'CORES=4 make' on a 4 core machine).

 The header file of the library is in 'src/cadical.hpp'.